epaillas/acm/docs/code/projects.md

 ### Integration in the `acm` package

-You can integrate the project to the `acm` package, by adding a subfolder in `acm/projects` with the name of the project, and adding the project classes in the `__init__.py` file.
+You can integrate the project to the `acm` package, by adding a subfolder in `acm/projects` with the name of the project, and adding the project classes names in the `__init__.py` file.
 In this file, you can add the `default.py` file, and all the statistics classes created trough the `acm.observables` classes (we recommend one file per statistic).

 This way, the statistic handling can be easily accessed trough the `acm` package, and the project can be shared with others.